Sex CrimesDefending the Accused with Experience & Passion

 Being charged with a sex crime can potentially wreak havoc on the accused’s life.
 Often, mere allegations of sexual misconduct can cause irreparable harm to a person’s reputation.
-If a person is successfully convicted of a sex crime, not only do they face harsh prison and monetary penalties but will also suffer collateral consequences such as an impaired ability to find employment.
+If a person is successfully convicted of a sex crime in Denver, not only do they face harsh prison and monetary penalties but will also suffer collateral consequences such as an impaired ability to find employment.

 Call Fife Luneau, P.C. at (720) 408-7130 for more information about your legal rights and options.